Hiding Functions within Functions: Steganography by Implicit Neural Representations: Experiment

 \subsubsection{Fidelity}

-To evaluate the fidelity of the stego function ${{f} _ {\phi} ^ {c}}$, we trained a clean model ${{f} _ {\gamma} ^ {c}}$ with the same architecture as $ {{f} _ {\phi} ^ {c}}$.
+To evaluate the fidelity of the stego function ${{f} _ {\phi} ^ {c}}$, we trained a clean model ${{f} _ {\gamma} ^ {c}}$ with the same architecture as $ {{f} _ {\phi}^{c}}$.
 The training of ${{f} _ {\phi} ^ {c}}$ and ${{f} _ {\gamma} ^ {c}}$ was conducted on the same training set, and all parameters in ${{f} _ {\gamma} ^ {c}} $were adjusted for optimal performance.
 Additionally, we used the same test set to evaluate the performance of these two models.

 We have used four network structures to evaluate the performance of the stego function, as shown in the second column of Table \ref{tab1}.
 We also calculated the sampled results of the original cover image on both the clean model and the stego model, and used PSNR to measure their representation capabilities.

-The PSNR curves are shown in Fig \ref{FIG_9}, where PSNR12 represents the PSNR between the original image and the sampled image from the clean model, PSNR13 represents the PSNR between the original image and the sampled image from the stego function, and PSNR23 represents the PSNR between the sampled images from the clean model and the stego function, respectively.
+The PSNR curves are shown in Fig. \ref{FIG_9}, where PSNR12 represents the PSNR between the original image and the sampled image from the clean model, PSNR13 represents the PSNR between the original image and the sampled image from the stego function, and PSNR23 represents the PSNR between the sampled images from the clean model and the stego function, respectively.
 It can be observed that fixing some parameters indeed leads to a decrease in the representation capability of the stego function.
 As the parameters of the stego function model increase, the proportion of parameters of the secret function in the stego function decreases, resulting in an improvement in the representation capability of the stego function.
-Fig \ref{FIG_10} presents the sampled results of the same cover image using different structures of clean functions and stego functions for representation.
+Fig. \ref{FIG_10} presents the sampled results of the same cover image using different structures of clean functions and stego functions for representation.
 The first row represents the original cover image.
 The second row shows the sampled image obtained from the clean function, while the third row shows the sampled image obtained from the stego function.